Sonsbeek 2001/Sonsbeek 9: Locus Focus

 Theme

-Like his predecessors, Belgian curator Jan Hoet also looks at previous Sonsbeekeditions from the past.
-In his introduction for the catalogue, he stresses the importance of continuity and tradition.
-While predecessors Wim Beeren and Valery Smith opt for a spread of artworks, Hoet decides to limit himself to three sites with different functions.
-Hence the subtitle 'LocusFocus'.
-The choice falls on Sonsbeek park, which is characteristic of Arnhem (the cultural), the Eusebius church (the historical) and Kronenburg shopping centre (the socio-economic).
-In his introduction, Hoet writes: "[I have] very deliberately wanted to keep this Sonsbeek exhibition clear, surveyable and above all readable - a tangible exhibition too, which everyone can at least read ."
+Like his predecessors, Belgian curator Jan Hoet also looked at past Sonsbeek editions.
+In his introduction to the catalogue, Hoet emphasizes the importance of continuity and tradition.
+He refers in particular to Wim Beeren, who died in 2000 and who was the protagonist of Sonsbeek buiten de perken (Sonsbeek out of bounds) thirty years earlier.
+While predecessors Wim Beeren and Valery Smith choose to spread the artworks throughout the city, Hoet decides to limit himself to three distinct locations with different functions, hence the subtitle Locus Focus.
+He selected the characteristic Park Sonsbeek (the cultural), the Eusebius Church (the historical), and shopping center Kronenburg (the socio-economical).
+In his introduction Hoet wrote: "[I have] very deliberately wanted to keep this Sonsbeek exhibition clear, easy to find, and above all readable – a tangible exhibition too, which everyone can at least read."

 Artists